-The pneumatic load cell functions by use of a pressurized air or gas.
-When a force from a weighted object is placed on a scale, a specific pressure will be required to balance the scale.
-Air or gas can be used to balance the scale.
+A pneumatic load cell operates using pressurized air or gas.
+When a force from a weighted object is placed on a scale, a specific pressure, created using this air or gas, will be required to balance the scale.

-This system operates very similarly to the ancient Roman steel yard balance, except through used of a pressurized system.
+This system operates very similarly to the ancient Roman steel yard balance, except it uses a pressurized system rather than a counterweight.
 In Figure 3, if a weight is placed on the top of the scale (W) the force from the weight will cause a change in pressure.
 This change in pressure can be measured, and expressed as a function of weight.

-A pneumatic load cell has the following parts; an elastic diaphragm attached with a platform surface to which force can be applied, an air supply regulator, a nozzle and a pressure gauge.
+A pneumatic load cell has the following parts; an elastic diaphragm attached with a load platform where the force to be measured is applied, an air supply regulator, a nozzle and a pressure gauge.
 These gauges are usually made of stainless steel.
 Figures 6 and 7 depict typical pneumatic load cells.

 Hydraulic load cells

-The output can be a classic analog gauge or an electric signal from a pressure sensor.
-The main components are; an elastic diaphragm, a piston with a loading platform placed on top of the diaphragm, a liquid medium and a bourdon tube pressure gauge.
+The output can be through a classic analog gauge or an electric signal from a pressure sensor.
+The main components of a hydraulic load cell are an elastic diaphragm, a piston with a load platform placed on top of the diaphragm, a liquid medium and a bourdon tube pressure gauge.
 The metal body parts are always made from stainless steel.
 Figures 8 and 9 depict typical hydraulic load cells.